rainlanguage/docs.rainprotocol.xyz/docs/language-design.md

 Knowing the shape of a Rainlang stack is critical as the calling contract will be using the stack values by their final positions to drive its own internal logic.
-For example an order on an order book could be the final 2 positions on a stack as the amounta and ratio of token inputs and outputs.
+For example an order on an order book could be the final 2 positions on a stack as the amount and ratio of token inputs and outputs.

 Consider a word `foo` with 1 input and 2 outputs.